 PART – E

-20. On the given political outline map of India (on page 13) mark and label the following mature Harappan sites Rakhigadi, Nageshwar, Lothal, Kalibangan, Kotdiji.
+20. On the given Political Outline Map of India mark and name the following

-21. On the given political outline map of India (on page 15) five territories/cities under the British control in 1857 have been marked as 1, 2, 3, 4, 5.
-Identify them and write their names on the lines drawn nearby:
+21. On the given political outline map of India, five centres of the Revolt of 1857 are marked as 1, 2, 3, 4 and 5.
+Identify them and write their names on the line given against each on the map.

 These are questions only.
 To view and download complete question paper with solution install myCBSEguide App from google play store or log in to our student dashboard.

 Last Year Question Paper Class 12 History 2013

 Download class 12 History question paper with the solution from best CBSE App the myCBSEguide.
 CBSE class 12 History question paper 2013 in PDF format with the solution will help you to understand the latest question paper pattern and marking scheme of the CBSE board examination.
 You will get to know the difficulty level of the question paper.